This mini-course is part of Algebraic Geometry and Moduli seminar at ETH, which runs on Zoom.

-The notes will be uploaded here during the course and the references will be updated.
+The notes will be uploaded here during the course.

 Algebraic K-theory, introduced by Grothenideck, is an invariant of schemes, which is both of algebro-geometric and homotopic nature.
 Over the last sixty years, algebraic K-theory proved to be one of the richest invariants of schemes.
 While being hard to compute in practice, this invariant has numerous features and appears in important problems in various areas of mathematics, for example, in number theory and geometric topology.

 In this mini-course, we will follow Grothendieck’s original motivation, coming from the perspective of algebraic cycles.
 We will introduce algebraic K-theory and its cousin G-theory, and focus on their connection with Chow groups.

 Throughout the course, we will spot various instances of K-theory within the wildlife of algebraic geometry!

 In the first lecture we will introduce the zeroth K-theory group of a scheme and discuss its basic properties, as well as consider various examples.